 Since moving to Beijing, I've been on the lookout for partners on a quest to make unique art books.
 Something like the special edition of Paper Pilgrimage, but with a more creative synthesis of Chinese and American (okay, Western) techniques.

 Here's their business card, letterpressed by Paper Pounder, onto (of course) handmade paper:

 Studio assistants were helpful, and even found an English-speaking friend to help translate.
 They shared cigarettes and tea, showed me a Chinese language book on papermaking plants where we found common ground on Latin botanical names, and were curious about the paper notebook where I scribbled notes, made by Supan in Thailand.
 One of them, an artist, carefully razored out a page and experimented with ink painting on a brand new surface.
 He was intrigued by the sizing Supan uses, the ink reacts so differently from Chinese papers.
 Assistants admitted to making some 'crazy' experimental papers too, rough and in unconventional formats, embedded with twigs and ephemera.
-Like the papers all over Chiang Mai and Luang Prabang, they were more like cloth than paper.
+Like the papers all over Chiang Mai and Luang Prabang, they were closer to cloth than paper.

 "The Master is up in the mountains," apprentices said, "but he should be back by the end of the summer."

 He's collecting bark and, I think, meditating after the insanity of setting up a studio in the capital city.
 Originally from Anhui province, long famous for the high quality of its handmade Xuan art papers, the master has expanded his ambitions to Beijing.

 As soon as I walked into the papermaking studio, it was obvious this guy knows what he's doing.

 This is by far the biggest paper beater I've ever seen.
 And the paper made here is all beaten completely by hand: